Thomas Churchyard introduces you to POP 1578!

 Click HERE to watch a Thomas Churchyard film clip.

 *Inspired by Royal Historic Palaces Curious Stories: Supporting primary literacy in the historic environment.
 By Fenella Goodhart, Deborah Hogan, Claire Chard and Emma Morioka 2017.

-“The sessions we were able to complete were immersive, and the knowledge gained was remembered by the children long after the sessions finished (my own son can still recall key dates, people and events after six months away from school!).”
+“The sessions we were able to complete before lockdown were immersive, and the knowledge gained was remembered by the children long after the sessions finished (my own son can still recall key dates, people and events after six months away from school!).”